- Ecosystem Analysis and Simulation (EASI) Lab, University of Bayreuth, Bayreuth, Germany

-- Climate change, Competition, Demography, Ecological successions, Life history, Population ecology, Statistical ecology, Terrestrial ecology, Theoretical ecology
+- Climate change, Competition, Demography, Ecological successions, Life history, Meta-analyses, Population ecology, Statistical ecology, Terrestrial ecology, Theoretical ecology

-Combining statistical and mechanistic models to identify the drivers of mortality within a rear-edge beech population
+Comparing statistical and mechanistic models to identify the drivers of mortality within a rear-edge beech population

 One of the main issues of forest ecosystems is rising tree mortality as a result of extreme weather events (Franklin et al., 1987).
 Eventually, tree mortality reduces forest biomass (Allen et al., 2010), although its effect on forest ecosystem fluxes seems not lasting too long (Anderegg et al., 2016).
 This controversy about the negative consequences of tree mortality is joined to the debate about the drivers triggering and the mechanisms accelerating tree decline.
 For instance, there is still room for discussion about carbon starvation or hydraulic failure determining the decay processes (Sevanto et al., 2014) or about the importance of mortality sources (Reichstein et al., 2013).
 Therefore, understanding and predicting tree mortality has become one of the challenges for forest ecologists in the last decade, doubling the rate of articles published on the topic (*).
 Although predicting the responses of ecosystems to environmental change based on the traits of species may seem a simplistic conception of ecosystem functioning (Sutherland et al., 2013), identifying those traits that are involved in the proneness of a tree to die would help to predict how forests will respond to climate threatens.